cu-ecen-5013/final-project-assignment-MacRush7/README.md

 **Repository owned by - Rushi James Macwan (GitHub ID: MacRush7)**

 This repository contains the final project submissions made by **Rushi James Macwan** for the ECEN 5013 AESD (Fall-19) class.
+The project is developed in a team with contributions from **Sarah Stephany**.

 Please, see the overview of this repository below for more details.

 # Repository Overview